JSAbrahams/mamba/spec/grammar.md

 ## Notes

 An `expression` is used in a situation where an expression is required.
-This allows the parser to short-circuit if something is definitiely not an expression where it should be.
+This allows the parser to short-circuit if something is definitely not an expression where it should be.
-However we cannot always know in advance whether something is an expression, e.g. when it is a function call.
+However, we cannot always know in advance whether something is an expression, e.g. when it is a function call.
 Those cases should be verified by the type checker.
 An `expr-or-stmt` may be used when it does not matter whether something is an expression or statement, such as the body of a loop.

 We do not systematically desugar multiple delimited by commas, or a single expression, to tuples, as is the case in Python.
 This prevents ambiguity in the grammar as specified above, and also prevents confusing situations such as `(0)` and `0` being equal.
 Instead, we only do this in specific contexts, such as in the conditional of control flows.